ryanjjung/loggly-api/README.md

 ### [Statistics](https://documentation.solarwinds.com/en/Success_Center/loggly/Content/admin/stats-api.htm)

-The stats API requires a subdomain and either a username/password combo or an API token.
+_The stats API requires a subdomain and an API token._

 You can call the `stats` function to get statistical data about numerical fields in your log events.
 In the fictional example below, you'd get back the average request time for your app.